-- Select the Locals and Expressions tab to explore the object structure at runtime:
+- In the Locals view, explore the object structure at runtime.

 - Select Debug > Show Application on Top to keep the application visible while you interact with the debugger.

-- Select Debug > Select to activate selection mode and then click the Menu button to move into the menuButton component in the Locals and Expressions view and the code editor.
+- Select Debug > Select to activate selection mode and then click the Menu button to move into the menuButton component in the Locals view and the code editor.

-- In the Locals and Expressions view, double-click the value of a property to change it.
+- In the Locals view, double-click the value of a property to change it.

 © 2022 The Qt Company Ltd. Documentation contributions included herein are the copyrights of their respective owners.
 The documentation provided herein is licensed under the terms of the GNU Free Documentation License version 1.3 as published by the Free Software Foundation.
 Qt and respective logos are trademarks of The Qt Company Ltd in Finland and/or other countries worldwide.
 All other trademarks are property of their respective owners.